DataDog/hiring-engineers/answers.md

 The rollup function works fine, so in the spirit of "quick and dirty", I just added the anomaly function manually in my timeboard.
 I have attached the [not_working](src/create_timeboard_not_working.sh) and [working](src/create_timeboard.sh) script for reference.

-Here are the screenshots I saved for this exercice.
+Here are the screenshots I saved for this exercise.

 My Timeboard (Past day)
 ![Alt text](screenshots/Stigs-timeboard-1d.png?raw=true "Timeboard (Past day)")